techmely/starly/.github/PULL_REQUEST_TEMPLATE/proposal.md

 [To be filled]

 Problem Statement
-What are the problems with the current state and why is it important to do this project?
+What are the problems with the current state, and why is it important to do this project?
 What benefits will solving the problem provide?

 [To be filled]